vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 {% endhighlight %}

 - `handle` - The handle to the packet capture endpoint.
 - `count` - Contains the number of packets to capture specified on the command line with option `-n count`.
-If none is specified `count` is 0 which causes packets to be captured indefinitly.
+If none is specified `count` is 0 which causes packets to be captured indefinitely.
 - `packet_handler` - Call back functions which processes each packet.

 ## Packet Capture Termination